 Host: Interesting... so when a company beats Wall Street’s expectations... this Earnings Profit Surge causes the stock to keep rising for weeks at a time...

 Can you show us some historical examples of real stocks that did this?
 NATE: No problem.

-Take a look at Gilead Sciences (GILD).
+Take a look at Gilead Sciences.
 The stock gapped up after an earnings surprise.